 SpaceX would like to have SHS operational as soon as possible.
 The company needs to launch nearly 12,000 satellites (not a typo) by 2027 for Starlink, its satellite constellation that would provide fast and cheap internet connection worldwide, and using Falcon 9 to launch all these satellites would be uneconomical and most likely impossible.
 Elon Musk said at the end of 2018 that Starlink V1 would launch on Falcon, V2+ on Starship.

-SHS is also capable of providing extremely fast intercontinental transportation.
+SHS is also capable of providing extremely fast intercontinental transportation for up to 1000 passengers.
 In this scenario, SHS would launch from one of many floating launch platforms that would be close to big cities.
 Starship would then separate from the booster that would then land somewhere while the spaceship with passengers would continue on its way.
 Then, Starship would land near the destination city on a floating platform similar to the one it launched from.
 Most of these long-distance trips would take about 30 minutes.
 You could reach even the farthest place on Earth within an hour.
-According to Musk, the price for this mode of transport would be comparable to regular airline tickets and, according to SpaceX President Gwynne Shotwell, the service will be operational within ten years.
+According to Musk, the price for this mode of transport would be comparable to regular airline tickets and, according to SpaceX President Gwynne Shotwell, the service will be operational by 2028.

 Japanese billionaire Yusaku Maezawa paid a large sum of money for a week-long trip in Super Heavy Starship around the Moon and back.
 When he announced these plans in September 2018 , he also confirmed that he was the mysterious customer who paid SpaceX in 2017 for a flight around the Moon in Crew Dragon.
 But because the mission required Falcon Heavy, a rocket that SpaceX does not plan to certify for crewed flights, the trip will be done using SHS instead.